 Another once popular strategy was the use of single keyword ad groups or Single Keyword Ad Groups (SKAG).
 At the time, it was a genius idea.
 However, in this new world of match types , this strategy is now outdated.
 In 2020, if you have a single-themed ad group with ads that match the user's query and lead that same user to the right landing page, you're on the right track!

 Search Engine Land has talked a lot about this new era of match type and sums it up nicely:

 This is a fundamental shift for SEM managers who tightly organize their campaigns by match type — or even by SKAG — and carefully pair each query with negative keywords.

 Source: Search Engine Land

-Watch | If you want more information about these changes to match types, I highly recommend that you check out this great webinar led by Google Ads veteran Brad Geddes.
+recon | If you want more information on these changes, I highly recommend this excellent webinar hosted by Google Ads veteran Brad Geddes.

 Put your worries about new ways of running campaigns behind you, restructure them sooner rather than later.
 Always keep in mind that #LessIsMore, remember to maximize your #DataPoints and if you always use an over-segmentation approach, know that you are probably losing money every day.
 You should be able to visualize your funnel in your account architecture.